espressomd/espresso/doc/sphinx/particles.rst

     ...
     number_of_particles = len(system.part.select(type=type))

-However calling ``select(type=type)`` results in looping over all particles.
-Therefore calling ``select()`` is slow because it loops over all particles and checks their type.
+However calling ``select(type=type)`` results in looping over all particles which is slow.
 In contrast, :meth:`espressomd.system.System.number_of_particles` directly can return the number of particles with that type.

 .. _Self-propelled swimmers: